Grizzly Bear Facts for Kids

-The grizzly bear, also known as the North American brown bear, is a large mammal that lives in North America and is famous for its strength and boldness.
+The grizzly bear, also known as the North American brown bear, is a powerful and iconic species found in North America, recognized for its impressive size and distinct features.

 Fun Facts